Fabio930/quorum_sensing_Best_of_N/README.md

 Everything can be configured by overloading the base classes.
 The xml file can also be used to switch off the GUI, by commenting the respective line.

+After 'runbatch.sh' completes all the simulations then is possible to process the data with the 'dump_result.py' command and plots of the data can be performed afterwards with the command 'plot_results.py'.